LocationKonrad-Zuse-Ring 10, 14469 Potsdam, Germany

 Architects in ChargeOliver Kettenhofen, Mike Herud

-From the architect.
+Text description provided by the architects.
 In an exposed location on Jungfernsee SCOPE built the Innovation Center 2.0 next to existing SAP building.
 The architects are also responsible for its interior design.

 The Innovation Center 2.0 is a special place for software development and a special place for SAP.